vjaykrsna/ragbot/docs/workflow_design.md

     1. The retrieved nuggets are then processed by a custom re-ranking algorithm.
     2.  **Filtering:** Any nuggets with a `status` of `'OUTDATED'` are removed from consideration.
     3.  **Re-ranking:** The remaining nuggets are assigned a score based on a weighted combination of:
-        -   **Recency:** A decay function is applied based on the `last_message_timestamp`.
+        -   **Recency:** A granular scoring mechanism is applied based on the `last_message_timestamp`.
 More recent nuggets receive a higher score.
         -   **Status:** A predefined weight is assigned to each `status` (e.g., `FACT` > `COMMUNITY_OPINION` > `SPECULATION`).
         -   **Semantic Score:** The original similarity score from ChromaDB is also factored in.
-    4. The nuggets are then re-sorted based on this new score, and the top-n (e.g., n=3) are selected as the final context.
+    4. The nuggets are then re-sorted based on this new score, and the top-n (e.g., n=5) are selected as the final context.
+The weights for each score component are configurable in `src/utils/config.py`.

 ### 5.3.
 Response Generation